gdiggs/rayons/README.md

 Rayons is a rails port and specification of [https://github.com/GordonDiggs/cataloguais](https://github.com/GordonDiggs/cataloguais).
 While cataloguais sought to be a reusable, generalized, way to catalog anything, Rayons is more specialized for a record collection.

 Rails was chosen over Sinatra mainly for the chainability and ease of ActiveRecord over DataMapper.
+Other advantages include better authentication, more RESTful APIs, and an admin dashboard.

 ### Setup